svandragt/lamb/docs/ddev.md

 ## Setup

 1. [Install ddev](https://ddev.com/get-started/), if you haven't.
-2. Note the output of `ddev php setup.php hackme` (where `hackme` is a unique password for the web admin).
+2. Note the output of `ddev php make-password.php hackme` (where `hackme` is a unique password for the web admin).
 This
    creates:
     1. The file
        `.ddev/.env` with the content `LAMB_LOGIN_PASSWORD='hash output'` (where `hash output` is the output